 - This is a frustrating and hurtful situation, but do not approach him with anger, sarcasm or talk down to your husband about his drinking

 - Do not argue – if it begins to get heated, walk away

 - Do not blame

 - And last but not least, do not put this off.
 You have a better opportunity for success in recovery if you catch the problem at misuse and treat it with a medical model.

-Fortunately, several evidence-based strategies are available for treating anxiety and alcohol use disorders, including both pharmacotherapy and psychotherapy approaches.
+Fortunately, several evidence-based strategies are available for treating anxiety and alcohol use disorders, including pharmacotherapy and psychotherapy.
 Your best friends are research and education.
-Look for treatment centers in your area that offer integrated programs treating both disorders.
-There is a wealth of options for care including: residential, day programs, intensive outpatient programs, one-on-one therapy, family therapy, and support groups.
+Look for treatment centers in your area offering integrated programs treating both disorders.
+Sanford Behavioral Health has a wealth of options for care, including residential, day programs, half-day programs, one-on-one therapy, family therapy, and support groups.

 Most of all, don’t give up.
-This disease wears everyone out, not just the person who is drinking or using.
-The brain problems associated with substance use disorders dramatically hinder a person’s ability to make the right decisions and your husband’s poor choices are likely reflective of an escalating progressive disease.
+This disease wears everyone out, not just the drinking spouse.
+The brain problems associated with substance use disorders dramatically hinder a person’s ability to make the right decisions.
+Your husband’s poor choices are likely reflective of an escalating progressive disease.
 Seek out family programs and supports to reassure yourself you are not alone.
 And remember – when your husband gets well, the entire family gets well.